'It's a floating restaurant': Coast Guard chef pays a visit, gives demonstration at COCC's Cascade Culinary Institute - KTVZ

 BEND, Ore.
 (KTVZ) -- At COCC's Cascade Culinary Institute, students had a special guest chef Wednesday, focusing on desserts.
 It's part of an effort to recruit students to train and learn for future roles as a cook for the U.S. Coast Guard, and there are benefits.

-"They would come in, they would be eligible for a $75,000 signing bonus that would be paid upon completion of training," Chief Brock Davis said Wednesday.
+"They would come in, they would be eligible for a $75,000 signing bonus that would be paid upon completion of training," Coast Guard Chief, Brock Davis said Wednesday.
 "They would also skip some of the training that people off the street would have to do because CCI trained them to do the job of culinary."

 Students who sign on with the Coast Guard also get an annual salary and housing benefits.